 That is one of the pleasures of living in the South on the coast.
 This year I have set a goal of seeing how late I can pick a ripe tomato off my three vines.
 I would love to get to December, but we will see.

-The weather this week is supposed to be outstanding with temperatures getting into the mid-seventies.
+The weather this next to last week week in November is supposed to be outstanding with temperatures getting into the mid-seventies.